Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Multilinear operations

 For a fixed value of $\rho$, this is the same space previously used to define \eqref{eq:s2}.
-In the limit $\rho \rightarrow \infty$, the most relevant limiting configuration consists of a triple $(u,\tilde{u}^+_1, \tilde{u}^+_2)$, where $u$ is a map on the pair-of-pants, whereas the $\tilde{u}^+_k$ are maps on the thimble.
+As $\rho \rightarrow \infty$, the most relevant limiting configuration consists of a triple $(u,\tilde{u}^+_1, \tilde{u}^+_2)$, where $u$ is a map on the pair-of-pants, whereas the $\tilde{u}^+_k$ are maps on the thimble.
 They obviously satisfy

 where $\zeta = +\infty$ is the usual marked point on the thimble.